langflow-ai/langflow/README.md

 ```

-### HuggingFace Spaces

-You can also check it out on [HuggingFace Spaces](https://huggingface.co/spaces/Logspace/Langflow) and run it in your browser!
-You can even clone it and have your own copy of Langflow to play with.
+You can also preview Langflow in [HuggingFace Spaces](https://huggingface.co/spaces/Logspace/Langflow).
+Simply clone the space, to create your own Langflow workspace in minutes.

 # 🖥️ Command Line Interface (CLI)